 Published

-The Real Cost of Using Excel for FF&E Specifications
+The Hidden Cost of Using Excel for FF&E Specifications

 Margin Doesn’t Disappear at Procurement.
 It Disappears at Specification.